Anna Åbergsson

-Anna Mathilda Augusta Åbergsson (6 January 1871 in Stockholm – 18 April 1937 in Oscar Parish, Stockholm) was a leading figure in the Swedish allotment garden movement.
+Anna Mathilda Augusta Åbergsson (6 January 1871 – 18 April 1937) was a leading figure in the Swedish allotment garden movement.

 Personal life

 Anna Åbergsson was born in Stockholm in 1871 to Andreas Viktor Åbergsson (26 March 1835 in Stockholm – 7 August 1897 in Furusund), a public official, justice and politician, and his wife Augusta Resén.
 Growing up in a wealthy family in the district of Östermalm, she received a comprehensive education that included language studies in England and the Netherlands as well as practical training at the Gardening school Åtvidabergs trädgårdsskola.
 She then took up studies at Stockholm University College (Stockholms högskola) law faculty and from 1897 to 1898 worked as assistant accountant for the Nordic Museum (Nordiska Museet).

 Interested in women's education and rights issues, Åbergsson also gave private courses in the English language as well as the Föreningen studenter och arbetare (the association of Students and workers), Stockholms Borgarskola and Beskowska skola between 1896 and 1910.
 Her main source of income, however, was bank accounting.
 She worked as an office clerk for the insurance institution Ränte och Kapitalförsäkringsanstalten in Stockholm (1989–1908) and as a temporary accountant (since 1909 financial controller) for the mining company Luossavaara-Kirunavaara AB and transport company Trafik AB Grängesberg-Oxelösund before becoming a bank clerk at Enskilda banken in Stockholm, where she stayed until her retirement in 1926.
 She never married and did not have any children; her main interests being the support of women's rights and the promotion of allotment gardening in Sweden, for which she became an early pioneer together with her close friend Anna Lindhagen.

 Anna Åbergsson died on 18 April 1937 and was buried one week later on Norra begravningsplatsen in Solna, Stockholm.